Indiana Michigan Power Center

 Indiana Michigan Power Center (previously known as One Summit Square and also as the Summit National Bank Building after one of its original tenants) is a 442 ft, 27-story building in Fort Wayne, Indiana, United States.
 Designed by Kevin Roche John Dinkeloo and Associates in the modern style, the building was intended to give the illusion of two structures, the adjoining tower housing the elevators.
-It is the tallest office building in Fort Wayne and the tallest reinforced concrete building in the state of Indiana.
+It is the tallest building (and tallest office building) in Fort Wayne and the tallest reinforced concrete building in the state of Indiana.

 History

 The original plan called for a second twenty-story office tower and a nine-story hotel that were never built.
 These towers were part of a larger superblock project in downtown Fort Wayne in the late 1970s.
 These projects also included the Grand Wayne Center, the Foellinger-Freimann Botanical Conservatory, the Hilton Fort Wayne, the Civic Center Parking Garage, and the renovation of the Embassy Theatre.
 Although many projects of the superblock were completed, Two Summit Square and Three Summit Square were canceled due to the financial difficulties of People's Trust Bank.
 People's Trust Bank was forced to merge with Indiana Bank to form Summit Bank, which grew to cover the Indianapolis and north central Indiana areas prior to a sale to NBD Bank in 1992.
 The recession of 1981–1982 and a change in contractors midway through the project that led to cost overruns resulted in the completion of only one tower instead of the initially planned three.
 A plaza with trees and landscaping now occupies the land on which the other towers were to have been built, and is home to food trucks, community events, and farmer's markets.